 Roast in the oven for 10 minutes or until the fish is cooked through.

 I then scorched the skin with a cook’s blowtorch.
-If you don’t have one and would like crispy skin, finish the dish instead under a medium hot grill, not too close, for around the same amount of time.
-Watch it carefully to make sure it doesn’t burn.
+If you don’t have one, finish the dish and crisp the skin under a medium-high grill, rather than the oven.
+Four or five minutes should do it – watch it doesn’t burn.